 Gap 360 complies with relevant data protection requirements and has in place an effective policy for protecting your privacy.
 The policy is available for you to see.
 The main points are:

 We are entitled to assume that you do not object to our doing any of the things mentioned above unless you tell us otherwise in writing.

 You can book with Gap 360 fully confident that the monies you pay to us are secure.

-The Association of Bonded Travel Organisers Trust Limited (ABTOT) provides financial protection under the Package Travel, Package Holidays and Package Tours Regulations 1992 for Gap 360 LTD, and in the event of their insolvency, protection is provided for the following:
+Gap 360 Ltd is a member of The Association of Bonded Travel Organisers Trust Limited (ABTOT) which provides financial protection under the most recent UK Travel Legislation, the Package Travel and Linked Travel Arrangements Act 2018.
+In the event of their insolvency, protection is provided for the following:

 1, 2 and 3 provides for a refund in the event you have not yet travelled.
 1 and 3 provides for repatriation.
 Please note that bookings made outside the UK are only protected by ABTOT when purchased directly with Gap 360 LTD.